2000px-H1N1_Papua_New_Guinea.svg

 Once everything was in order, we had a team of four guys come to help build our’s & Hodgdon’s homes.
 Nearly thirty people came from other national churches to help build as well.
 That was amazing!
 The houses have solar-electric systems for electricity & rain water collection systems for running water.

-Our time of language & culture study was absolutely necessary as we look forward to introducing our friends to their God and Savior.
+Our time of language & culture study was absolutely necessary as we looked forward to introducing our friends to their God and Savior.

 With the goal of effectively communicating God’s truth, we had to become fluent in people’s heart language.
 We not only worked to master the language, but we also analyzed the cultural beliefs and worldviews of the Konomala people.
-Being able to empathize with and deeply understand their worldview will allow us to effectively craft our Bible teaching.
-We want to communicate in a way that contrasts God’s truth with their deeply held beliefs and assumptions.
-It will also enable us to disciple effectively as we integrate truth with real life in their world.
+Being able to empathize with and deeply understand their worldview would allow us to effectively craft our Bible teaching.
+We wanted to communicate in a way that contrasts God’s truth with their deeply held beliefs and assumptions.
+It also enables us to disciple effectively as we integrate truth with real life in their world.

-5. Teach through scripture from beginning to end
+5. Taught through scripture from beginning to end

-We will begin studying the Bible with our friends beginning at God’s Creation, move to the cross, and eventually conclude the story with God’s re-creation.
-The goal in teaching that way is to ensure that a solid biblical foundation is laid in order to take down the fortress of people’s worldviews and overarching stories.
+We began studying the Bible with our friends beginning at God’s Creation, moving to the cross, and eventually concluded the story with God’s re-creation in Revelation.
+The goal in teaching that way was to set an appropriate biblical framework for all that God wants to continue building in our hearts collectively as the church.

-We want to lay the cornerstone for a clear understanding of who Christ is, His significance in the scope of world history, and His impact in our personal lives.
-This will also lay a firm foundation for discipleship and growth as believers.
+We wanted to lay the cornerstone for a clear understanding of who God is, who we are, and what the God-designed purpose of life really is.
+This would also lay a firm foundation for continued discipleship and growth as believers.

 6. Continue making disciples of Christ

-In reality, discipleship will begin on the first day we arrive in the community.
-We’ll be representatives of Christ, and we’ll be modeling what it looks like to be his disciples.
-The big picture goal will be to see a body of believers progressively mature and take ownership of the church.
-We will allow the Holy Spirit to lead them, and eventually, we’ll step out of the picture.
+In reality, discipleship began on the first day we arrived in the community.
+We were representatives of Christ, and were modeling what it looked like to be His disciples.
+The big picture goal has always been to see a body of believers know Jesus more, progressively mature, and take ownership of the church.
+The Holy Spirit will continue to lead them, and eventually, we’ll step out of the picture.

 We will continue handing off the ministry to our friends, discipling them, and allowing them to follow the Lord.
 We cannot rush through this.
 Patience will be key, and in light of the future of the church, it is vital that we don’t try to hurry along the process.